www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-bootstrap-game-based-on-optimization-networks.md

                     * [ ] Do not deallocate lines, that are not part of current or future time.
 See CommitmentAdherence.
                         * [ ] Consider `Constraint#propose`.
                         * [ ] Consider `World#worldOptimizer`
+                        * [ ] Merge proposals from all constraint nodes into 1 proposal.
     * [ ] Increment randomly selected players' value by an action every time step via constraints.
 Check this in unit tests.
     * [ ] Delete players with value of zero via constraints.
     * [ ] Handle integer overflow of the time attribute.